Join us on a Journey to Better Health

 - Curriculum kit:

-- Hard Copy high quality printed materials available free
+– Hard copy high quality printed materials are available for free with a nominal shipping fee (call our office 800-710-7564).

 - Plenty of support!